Meet the team

 Sara-Jeanne Stewart

 My background is in both History and Art.
-I studied History at the University of Cambridge, and then attended art school where I specialised in illustration and stationery design.
+I studied History at the University of Cambridge and then attended art school where I specialised in illustration and stationery design.
 Finally, I combined my two loves and completed an MA in History of Art and Archaeology of East Asia at SOAS.
 Since then, I have worked in both the museum and theatre industries.

 Digital Marketing Officer